 Liver cancer is the fifth most common cancer in men and the ninth most common cancer in women worldwide.
 The incidence rate of liver cancer is larger in developing countries, but is, unfortunately, rapidly growing in the U.S.

-- An estimated 42,030 new cases of liver cancer will be diagnosed in the U.S. in 2019, with more than 31,780 deaths expected to result from the diagnosis.
+- An estimated 42,810 new cases of liver cancer will be diagnosed in the U.S. in 2020, with 30,160 deaths expected to result from the diagnosis.

-- For the 44% of people who are diagnosed with liver cancer at an early stage, the five-year survival rate is 31%.
+- For the 44% of people who are diagnosed with liver cancer at localized-stage, the five-year survival rate is 33%.

-- For those people diagnosed with liver cancer at late stages, the five-year survival rate drops to 11%.
+- For those people diagnosed with liver cancer at regional stages, the five-year survival rate drops to 11%.

 - In the U.S., liver cancer incidence has more than tripled since 1980.

-- Liver cancer is more than twice as likely to occur in men than in women.
+- Liver cancer is three times as likely to occur in men than in women.

 - The liver is a common place where cancer spreads.
 Colorectal, breast and lung cancers are the most common sources of cancer that metastasize to the liver.

-Source: American Cancer Society’s Cancer Facts & Figures 2019 and the International Agency for Research on Cancer, 2018
+Source: American Cancer Society’s Cancer Facts & Figures 2020 and GLOBOCAN, 2018

 Liver Cancer Research